MTV Video Music Award for Best Pop

-The MTV Video Music Award for Best Pop was first given out in under the name of Best Pop Video, as MTV began to put several teen pop acts in heavy rotation.
+The MTV Video Music Award for Best Pop is given at the annual MTV Video Music Awards.
+The category was first presented in under the name of Best Pop Video, as MTV began to put several teen pop acts in heavy rotation.
 Nominations, however, were not just limited to pop acts, as dance, R&B, pop/rock, and reggaeton artists have also received nominations throughout the award's history.